-***What happens when I, a 30-something-year-old fanboy, decide to look at the Star Trek franchise for the first time with an open heart?
+***What happens when I, a 30-something-year-old fanboy who’s never seen a full episode of Star Trek, decides to take a look at the franchise with an open heart?
 You get “Rob Watches Star Trek.”***

 SERIES: Star Trek